jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 # Prediction analysis

+We implemented two models: Model 1 and  Model 2.
+Model 1 includes more variables through a dimension reduction done with PCA.
+Model 1 used indices as feature variables, each of which considers several variables (e.g. an education index, which considers percentage of population with a masters degree, fraction of the population who are undergrad students, etc.).
+Whereas Model 2 is a more parsimonious model that uses more interpretable variables.

 ![]({{ site.baseurl }}/images/boston/BayesianKriging.png)
 *We used a bayesian kriging approach to make predictions.
 We randomly chose two districts maked in orange and kept them to make predictions unobserved during training.
 We used the rest of the neighborhoods to train the model.*